gnilk/vcpu/README.md

   - Other?

 - emulator
-    + accept elf files as executables (broken due to linker refactoring)
+    ! accept elf files as executables

-+ consider adding 'elf' support in compiler (see: https://github.com/serge1/ELFIO Currently broken due to refactoring of linker step...
+! consider adding 'elf' support in compiler (see: https://github.com/serge1/ELFIO Could be refactored to take advantage of the ELF symbol handling.
+Currently using my own linker and just wraps in an ELF binary

 - write an OS
 + have fun...       <- don't forget...